 These classic Italian cookies are an excellent alternative to the authentic ladyfingers to make easy tiramisu cups.

-Break cookies, brush them with cold coffee flavored with Grand Marnier, and alternate with the tiramisu cream.
+Break the cookies, brush them with cold coffee, flavored with Grand Marnier, and alternate with the tiramisu cream.
 Finish the dessert with amaretti cookie crumbs and cocoa powder.

 11. Biscotti al cacao, or cocoa biscuits

 This Italian shortbread - soft cocoa biscuits - is a great alternative to classic ladyfingers.
-Dip biscotti al cacao in cold espresso coffee and alternate the layer of biscuits with mascarpone cream.
+Dip biscotti al cacao in cold espresso coffee and alternate layers of biscuits with mascarpone cream.

 Or soak the cocoa biscuits in strawberry syrup, bringing a tangy taste to the tiramisu layer.
 You can also use crushed cookies with dried fruit to create a tiramisu base.